Arn Anderson: The Four Horsemen (1985–1988)

 Anderson also had a tremendous ability to do interviews to further the storylines he participated in.
 His ability to improvise in interviews allowed him to coin the "Four Horsemen" moniker for the stable, as he likened their coming to wrestle at an event and the aftermath of their wrath as being akin to the Four Horsemen of the Apocalypse, and the name stuck.
 Anderson continued his reign as NWA Television Champion for most of the year, holding the championship for just over 9 months before losing it to Dusty Rhodes on September 9, 1986.

-The first real setback with the Horsemen occurred at Starrcade 1986 after Anderson and Ole lost a Steel Cage match to the Rock 'n' Roll Express, with Ole getting pinned.
+The first real setback with the Horsemen occurred at Starrcade '86: The Skywalkers in November 1986 after Anderson and Ole lost a steel cage match to the Rock 'n' Roll Express, with Ole getting pinned.
 The subsequent storyline positioned Ole as the weak link within the team, possibly attributed to his age.
 Ole's position with the group was only further weakened after he decided to take two months off after Starrcade.
 After Ole's return in February 1987, the other Horsemen turned on him and threw him out of the group, resulting in Ole incurring numerous attacks over the next several months.
 Afterwards, Ole was replaced with Lex Luger and the Horsemen resumed their dominance of the company.